AngefloMusic/harambe/README.md

 # harambe

-Harambe is a simple Node.js module that allows you to insert a random Star Wars quote into your site, or view one through the command line.
+Harambe is a simple Node.js module that allows you to insert a Harambe into your site, or view one through the command line.

 ## Usage